Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 ### Eldritch Mind

-You have **:d20-adv: Advantage**{ .em } on Constitution saving throws that you make to maintain Concentration.
+You have **:d20-adv: Advantage**{ .d20 } on Constitution saving throws that you make to maintain Concentration.

 ---